MarcSkovMadsen/awesome-streamlit/AWESOME-STREAMLIT.md

 - It's still not as productive or extensible as a real editor like VS Code or Pycharm.
 - It changes the Notebook from being a simple interactive document that you can read and distribute as pdf or html to an advanced but complicated development environment that you work in.

+#### Notebooks even more complicated

+Jupyter recently (Jun 2019) [announced](https://blog.jupyter.org/and-voil%C3%A0-f6a2c08a4a93) Voila which can transform Jupyter notebooks to standalone applications and dashboards.

+The approach is different than that of Streamlit.
+I do not yet know how they compare.
+But I believe the code in your editor, use caching and only transfer incremental data of Streamlit is a very strong approach.
+Whether Streamlit can compeet with the massive popularity and library of widgets of Jupyter is yet to be seen.

+See [Hacker News Discussion](https://news.ycombinator.com/item?id=21158487) for a little bit of technical discussion.

+More to come

 #### Notebooks - Solution

 Streamlit aims to solve all of the problems described above as described in the  [Announcement](https://towardsdatascience.com/coding-ml-tools-like-you-code-ml-models-ddba3357eace).